-- The number of children with SEND in Nursery 1 and Nursery 2.
+- The number of children with SEND in the School.

-- Any Reception aged children.

 - All children's stage in the Code of Practice.

 - Number of requests for Statutory Assessment.

 - Number of applications to Special Schools.

 - Number of children in care with SEND.

 - Number of children transferring to school.

 - Spaces available.